ishantgntnx/objectslite-code-snippets/aws-cli/README.md

 Finally, `complete-multipart-upload` will return the etag for the finalized uploaded object.

 #### Limitations
-- These commands do not handle resumable uploads or retries in case of failure.
-In that case, the user needs to consider re-uploading the file.
-- These commands does not support concurrent/parallel uploads.
-Each part is uploaded sequentially.
-Consider using high-level `aws s3 cp` command to achieve concurrency.
+- Users need to keep an account of successfully uploaded parts to resume the overall upload and refrain from uploading the uploaded parts again in case of failure.
+Note that the list parts API is not supported.

 ### High-level upload command
 The AWS CLI command provides a high-level command, `aws s3 cp,` that allows users to copy files from local storage to S3-compatible endpoints.
 It simplifies the uploading process and supports automatic multipart uploads for large files.
 It also provides support for concurrent uploads, improving performance.